Nebo, North Carolina: Attractions

+The Nebo Historic Springbox is located between Nebo Elementary School and the railroad.
+It is one of the few remaining structures from Nebo's original incorporation as a town.
+The Nebo Historic Springbox was a meeting place for the community and the primary water source for the original Nebo School building.

 Education

 Nebo Elementary School is located in the community.
 It serves children in kindergarten through fifth grade.
 The school was part of the last junior high system in the state of North Carolina which was replaced by the standard middle school model in the 2015–2016 school year.
 Before being incorporated as an elementary school, Nebo was a high school.
 Part of the high school burnt down years ago, but the lunchroom remained.

 Location

-The heart of Nebo is considered to be at the Nebo post office (28761).
-However, in recent times, Nebo has extended into Burke County due to new construction on Lake James.
-Some residents consider themselves to live in Nebo but reside just inside Burke County.
-This, however, is highly debatable, as the majority of residents of Nebo consider the boundary of Nebo to only cover the land area protected by the Nebo Volunteer Fire Department.
+The heart of Nebo is considered to be at the Nebo post office.
+However, the area served by the Nebo post office (ZIP Code 28761) extends north into Burke County, serving homes on Lake James, and south as far as the Rutherford County line.
+A smaller land area is protected by the Nebo Volunteer Fire Department, while the area for which population statistics are tabulated, the Nebo Census-Designated Place, is smaller still, extending north to just beyond Ned McGimsey Road and Ball Lane, and south to Thompsons Fork.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.